S5700 Series Gigabit Enterprise Switches

 BFD improves network reliability by providing millisecond-level fault detection for protocols such as OSPF, IS-IS, VRRP, and PIM.
 Complying with IEEE 802.3ah and 802.1ag, the S5700 supports point-to-point Ethernet fault management and can detect faults within the last mile of an Ethernet link to users.

-The S5700HI provides 3.3 millisecond hardware-based Ethernet OAM function and Y.1731, which can quickly detect and locate faults.
+The S5700HI provides millisecond-level hardware-based Ethernet OAM function and Y.1731, which can quickly detect and locate faults.
 Ethernet OAM and switchover technologies can provide millisecond-level protective switchovers for networks.

 Well-designed QoS policies and security features